 Feedback, corrections and suggestions are welcome, both on the main LDPL repository or by e-mail to [email protected].
 You can join the LDPL community at r/ldpl or via IRC on irc.freenode.net channel #ldpl.

 The source code for this documentation is available in the LDPL repository.

 LDPL is a powerful compiled programming language designed from the ground up to be expressive, readable, fast and easy to learn.
 It mimics plain English, in the likeness of the good parts of older programming languages like COBOL, with the desire that it can be understood by anybody.
-It's highly portable and runs on a plethora of different architectures and operating systems including AMD-64, ARMv8 and PowerPC Linux and Mac OS X. It also supports UTF-8 out of the box.
+LDPL was designed to run on Unix systems, including AMD-64 Linux, macOS, ARMv8 Linux, Android Termux and both Intel and PowerPC OS X (tested from Tiger 10.4 onwards).
+It even supports UTF-8 out of the box.

 1 2 3 4 5 6 7 8 9